C. Lee Smith

 With more than 25 years experience in public media & television production, Chris has written, edited, shot & produced programming for sports, news magazines, commercials & documentaries; PBS, FOX, ESPN, CBS, NBC and HGTV.

 William Isom II

-William Isom II is a 6th generation East Tennessean and is the director of Black in Appalachia, based in Knoxville, Tennessee.
-In that role he coordinates locally-specific research, community data base development, documentary film and photography production, oral history collection and educational events with residents in the region around Black history in the Mountain South.
-Currently, William is an Equality Fellow with the Open Society Foundations.
+William Isom is a East Tennessee native & the director of Black in Appalachia.
+He coordinates the project's research, community data base development, documentary film & photography production, oral history collection and educational events with residents.

 A native of Elizabethton, Tennessee & graduate of Berea College.
 She received a Masters in Information Science at UNC Chapel Hill.
 Alona manages the digital community archive and is an expert in equitable community-based archival processes.

 Misha is a cartographer & environmentalist from the Shenandoah Valley of WV.
 Since attaining her bachelor' degree from Vassar College, Misha has focused on education, community development, & Afro-Asian relations in China & Japan.
 Her current work for Black in Appalachia documents migrations of Black & POC communities through Appalachia & beyond.